Bad Boy (brand): About

 Bad Boy provides action sport and combat sport athletes with performance products and apparel.
-Marcus first began producing T-shirts and shorts for local surfers, skaters and motocross riders in San Diego, CA in the early eighties.
-In the nineties, Bad Boy launched a combat sports line, starting with their sponsorship of Rickson Gracie, son of the founder of Brazilian Jiu Jitsu, Helio Gracie, for a seminar that he was giving in Rio de Janeiro.
+Marcus first began producing T-shirts and shorts for local surfers, skaters and motocross riders in San Diego, California, in the early eighties.
+In the nineties, Bad Boy launched a combat sports line, starting with their sponsorship of Rickson Gracie, son of the founder of Brazilian jiu-jitsu, Helio Gracie, for a seminar that he was giving in Rio de Janeiro.
 The seminar made the cover story in a national magazine and the cover photo featured Rickson wearing a Bad Boy gi.
 As Jiu Jitsu continued to grow in Brazil, Bad Boy continued to sponsor both the Gracies and Jiu Jitsu tournaments.

 Other martial art academies in Brazil, most notably Luta Livre, took notice of the success and popularity of Jiu Jitsu and a war of words began, wherein Jiu Jitsu was denounced as a fad and not as effective as was publicized.
 In order to settle the debate, the first Mixed Martial Arts tournaments, then called Vale Tudo, sprung up throughout Brazil and Bad Boy was first in line to support the sport.

 As the sport grew, it became apparent that the gi and traditional gear were hindering the performance of many athletes.
 Bad Boy recognized this and created the first shorts designed for the needs of Vale Tudo fighters.
-The Vale Tudo (VT) shorts were based on the Sungão, which is the Brazilian word for the swim briefs favored on Brazil’s beaches.
+The Vale Tudo (VT) shorts were based on the Sungão, which is the Brazilian word for the swim briefs favored on Brazil's beaches.
 Bad Boy added legs to the garment and were made of durable yet comfortable polyamide.